 Understanding the shelf life, microbial limits, and safety boundaries of this tropical liquid is vital for protecting your family from accidental food poisoning.
 Opened containers can harbor hidden bacteria faster than you might think, changing from a nutritious treat into a gut irritant overnight.
 This comprehensive helper guide will break down precise storage timelines, analyze commercial expiration dates, and help you recognize clear signs of spoilage with absolute confidence.

-Quick Takeaways
+Quick Summary

 -